Sep 16, 2022

 It’s a low-risk and cost-effective way to scale your business.
 It’s also a great way to boost organic web traffic and SEO as each click will take visitors straight to your product pages.

 To start with affiliate marketing, add an affiliate marketing page on your eCommerce website and invite creators to apply as an affiliate.
-We recommend working with trusted affiliate networks to manage all the affiliate links and get you in front of more affiliates.
+We recommend working with trusted affiliate tools and networks to manage all the affiliate links and get you in front of more affiliates.

 12. Email Marketing